wburton95/Ayu_Theme_Notepad-Plus-Plus/README.md

 ### Ayu Light
 ![Ayu Light](https://github.com/wburton95/Ayu_Theme_Notepad-Plus-Plus/blob/main/screens/light.PNG)

-### Contribution
+### Notes on Contribution

-Basic support for lexers are working however not perfect.
-Many languages still require much tweaking.
+Basic support for lexers are working however they are not perfect.
+Languages that are supported still require some tweaking.
 Please consider forking this project and improving language support by adding syntax highlighting for other lexers.
-Notepad++ is somewhat difficult to customize when it comes to themes but the editor is fully capiable of visual beauty and reduced eye strain with enough effort.